 - For parents and clients with physical disabilities or mental illnesses (e.g. social anxiety), coming into a speech pathology clinic poses additional obstacles that can be hard to surmount weekly.

-For these families – and others who have problems making it to the clinic every week – therapy by webcam may be an option.
+For these families – and others who have problems making it to the clinic every week – online telehealth therapy may be an option.

 In June 2014, researchers at the Australian Stuttering Research Centre (ASRC) at Sydney University published the results of a small (Phase I) clinical trial.
 Three pre-school children who stuttered were treated with the Lidcombe Program, with the standard weekly clinic visits replaced by webcam sessions with the speech pathologist.
 All three children improved, with stuttering severity below 1% syllables stuttered 6 months after completion of the first stage of the treatment.